 Japan inflation edges higher but BOJ still in a bind

-Over the past year, policymakers have had to contend with a slowdown in global demand as the Sino-US tariff war put a dent on world trade and hit Japanese exporters.
+Over the past year, policymakers have had to contend with a slowdown in global demand as the US-China tariff war put a dent in world trade and hit Japanese exporters.
 This has made the Bank of Japan's (BOJ) task of generating inflation even more difficult.

 An index the BOJ focuses on - the so-called core-core CPI that strips away the effect of both volatile food and energy costs - rose 0.4 per cent in March, matching the annual increase in February.